rohskopf/modecode/README.md

     make clean
     make

 That's it!
-We just made a ModeCode executable called `mc`.
+We just made a ModeCode executable called `modecode`.

 # Using ModeCode